truecharts/public/library/common/_docs/Values.yaml Explained.md

 ## stdin

-Specifies whether the default container in a pod runs with `stdin` enabled.
+Specifies whether the main container in a pod runs with `stdin` enabled.

 <details>
 <summary>Show / Hide</summary>